How it works

 Input: agent ID + cryptographic signature + behaviour context

-Output: verified identity object + authority scope + trust baseline
+Output: verified identity object + permission scope + trust baseline

 Failure: unverified agent → blocked immediately, identity failure recorded